DMM006/Bike-Sharing-Assignment/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-- This analysis highlights the Exploratory Data Analysis (EDA) for Loan Data Set
+- This analysis highlights the Exploratory Data Analysis (EDA) and Multiple Linear Regression  for Bike Sharing Data Set
 - Various EDA and data modelling process as been carried for bike sharing dataset such as
     - Data Sourcing
-    - Data cleaning
+    - Data Cleaning
-    - Univariate analysis
+    - Plotting the Data
-    - Bivariate analysis
+    - Choosing the Model
-    - Derived metrics
+    - Assess the Goodness of Fit
-- Various visual graphs such as matplotlib and seaborn are used for Exploratory Data Analysis
+    - Making Predictions
-- The Problem Statement is as follows
+    - Interpret the Results

--  model the demand for shared bikes with the available independent variables.
-It will be used by the management to understand how exactly the demands vary with different features.
-They can accordingly manipulate the business strategy to meet the demand levels and meet the customer's expectations.
-Further, the model will be a good way for management to understand the demand dynamics of a new market.
+- Various visual graphs such as matplotlib and seaborn are used for Exploratory Data Analysis and sklearn and statsmodel modules are used for building the model
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->